LeHoang510/DeepLearningBaseline/README.md

 This is set up for deep learning baseline TODO:

+- refactor to return sample in dataset
-- Update README.md yaml config
+- Update README.md GUIDE
-- write visualize code
 - write template
 - Write readme to explain how to write your own scripts
 - add folder structure
-- refactor to return sample in dataset

 ## Set up + Installation